 Avocado Sriracha hummus

-Blend all ingredients in a food processor until smooth.
-The Sriracha, lemon juice, and soy sauce are all to taste, so just add some dashes and splashes until it tastes the way you like.
+- Blend all ingredients in a food processor until smooth.
+The Sriracha, lemon juice, and ponzu are all to taste, so just add some dashes and splashes until it tastes the way you like.
+Season with salt.

 - Whisk all ingredients in a bowl until texture is smooth and creamy.
 Taste and adjust ingredients as you see fit.